insignagency/DrupalCI/README.md

 Our Dockerfile has been configured with Drupal Open Source CMS using PHP7.1.

 ## Features used and part of our Drupal project
-- Composer
+- Composer 1.7.2
 - Node 7.1.0
-- npm 4.2 and yarn
+- Npm 4.2 and Yarn
 - Drush9
 - Drupal console launcher
-- chromedriver
+- Chromedriver

 ## Installing